IG-Group/ig-orchestrations/readme.md

 │   └───json-schema - Source code for the JSON schema.
 └───ig-us-rfed – Contains the FIX “orchestration” and supporting information for the IG US RFED API.
 │   |───document/
-│   |   └───document-websocket - Generates the Rules of Engagement in markdown and HTML for the WebSocket API.
 │   |   └───document-fixt - Generates the Rules of Engagement in markdown and HTML for the FIX50sp2/FIXT1.1 API.
 │   └───java-binding - Generates the Java/JSON bindings.
 │   └───json-schema – Generates the JSON Schema.